-Examples: Assigning a uniform title to the anonymous textual work known as 'The Adoration of the an F10 Person)
+Examples: Assigning a uniform title to the anonymous textual work known as 'The Adoration of the

-Shepherds', a title shared by another, distinct anonymous textual work (F40) R47 used of E41 Appellation)
+Shepherds', a title shared by another, distinct anonymous textual work (F40) R47 used

-Assigning a uniform title to Pina Bausch's choreographic work initially simply entitled 'Rite of spring' (F40) R47 used constituent '(Choreographic Work: Bausch)' (F12), which in turn is composed of 'Choreographic Work' (F12 Name for an E55 Type), and 'Bausch' (F12 Name for an E10 Person)
+Assigning a uniform title to Pina Bausch's choreographic work initially simply entitled 'Rite of spring' (F40) R47 used constituent '(Choreographic Work: Bausch)' (F12), which in turn is composed of 'Choreographic Work' (F12 Name for an E55 Type), and 'Bausch' (F12 Name for an F10 Person)

-Assigning a uniform title to the motion picture directed in 1933 by Merian C. Cooper and Ernest B. Schoedsack and entitled 'King Kong' (F40) R47 used constituent '1933' (E50 Date, subclass
+Assigning a uniform title to the motion picture directed in 1933 by Merian C. Cooper and Ernest B. Schoedsack and entitled 'King Kong' (F40) R47 used constituent '1933' (E50 Date, subclass of E41 Appellation)